sunrise-arrow/gosenzo-reader/README.md

+# Branch Infomation

+This branch is to remove static and (most) backend mentions of guyamoe

 # Shamiko.moe
 Generalized manga reading framework.
 Adapted for Kaguya-sama manga, but can be used generically for any and all manga.